 EFC is governed by its Board of Directors, which is comprised of the following dedicated individuals:

 Ms. Tricia Dubroc

 Ms. Diana Barber

 EFC's committees serve as platforms for our members to collaborate and work toward common goals.
-Committee members develop and execute strategies addressing the priorities of the EFC membership and promoting the association's mission of making college more affordable.
+Committee members develop and execute strategies addressing the priorities of the EFC membership and promoting the association's mission.

 Board of Directors

 College Success Committee